-Challenge students to make other paper airplanes at home and bring them in to show the class.
+Challenge students to make other paper airplanes at home and share them with the class.

 Explain that today is National Paper Airplane Day and they are going to make paper airplanes.

-Watch the video here and ask students to remember the elements involved in flight.
+Watch the video “How to Make a Paper Airplane” and ask students to remember the elements involved in flight.

-Explain that they are going to work alone or in pairs to make a paper airplane and then try to market it to a toy company.
+Explain that they are going to make a paper airplane and then try to market it to a toy company.

 Here are the details: